jdesolate/100-Days-Of-Code/r1-log.md

 ### R1D22

   I've finished building a magazine for learning CSS Grid on the (New) Responsive Web Design Curriculum in FreeCodeCamp.

+### R1D23

+  I've started building a Product Landing Page for my 4th certification project on the (New) Responsive Web Design Curriculum in FreeCodeCamp.